All Episodes

 Let us grown-ups share to the full in their unstinted pleasures before we turn again to the stern task and the formidable years that lie before us.

-Resolved that by our sacrifice and daring, these same children shall not be robbed of their inheritance, or denied their right to live in a free and decent world.
+Resolved that by our sacrifice and daring, these same children shall not be robbed of their inheritance or denied their right to live in a free and decent world.

-Let's make that resolution today, here together, that we are willing to sacrifice and to dare to make sure that those children that we watch on Christmas delight themselves, sure that those children shall not be robbed of their inheritance or denied their right to live in that free and decent world that we all hope for and wish for for those that we love.
+That those children shall not be robbed of their inheritance or denied their right to live in that free and decent world that we all hope for and wish for, for those that we love.

 And my heart goes out to all of you.